 Gunner Pfc Hermann Bender, 12032743 (MIA / KIA) NY

 Gunner Pvt James M. Grahl, 14049316 (MIA / KIA) SC

 Passenger 2nd Lt.
 John M. Dawson, O-724145 (survived)

-Assigned to the 5th Air Force, 19th Bombardment Group, 28th Bombardment Squadron.
-Assigned to Captain Richard Ezzard.
-Nicknamed "Hell From Heaven Men" on the left side of the nose in yellow.
+Assigned to the 5th Air Force (5th AF), 19th Bombardment Group (19th BG), 28th Bombardment Squadron (28th BS).
+Assigned to pilot Captain Richard Ezzard.
+Nicknamed "Hell From Heaven Men" (in quotes) in yellow on the right side of the nose.